 In Luke 14:25-27, Jesus implemented his crowd-shrinking strategy in a much more direct way, “Large crowds were traveling with Jesus, and turning to them he said: ‘If anyone comes to me and does not hate father and mother, wife and children, brothers and sisters—yes, even their own life—such a person cannot be my disciple.
 And whoever does not carry their cross and follow me cannot be my disciple.”

 Calling for such radical commitment would cause pastors’ kids to complain to their parents.
 Not to mention how Jesus’ thought-provoking teaching style (that often created more questions than answers) would cause parents and pastors alike to cringe.
 Their red faces would soon turn into a pink slip.

-2. He would do most of his youth ministry outside the four walls of the youth room.
+2. Jesus would be fired because He would do most of his youth ministry outside the four walls of the youth room.

 How much time do we see Jesus ministering in the temple or synagogues (the equivalent of a church building in the Jewish context)?
 He was there some, but more often than not, his pulpit could be found by a fig tree, on a pathway, in a field, on a mountain, or in a boat.
 He used nature as sermon illustrations and “that just happened” incidents as his teaching curriculum.